TempusShift/macresults/README.md

 ```

 ### 2020 MOWOG 9
+Jay McKoskey was driving Felipe's STS car in the morning.
+But the engine failed
+before afternoon runs.
+Jay finished the event in my ES car.
+Since he is in Pro,
+we are giving him the ES PAX for the afternoon.
+My scripts don't handle this, so
+I manually edited his times to yield the correct PAX times in the results.

+ES PAX is 0.793 and STS PAX is 0.812.
+I made a trivial Excel sheet in the 2020
+directory that walks through the calculations.

 ```
 ./compute_results.py -m 4 2020/mowog9.csv gen/mowog9.json
 ./publish_event.py -n 'MOWOG 9' -d 'Saturday, 10 October, 2020' -l 'Canterbury' gen/mowog9.json 2020/mowog9-fin.html